 1. “Prepaids” + “Initial Escrow Payment at Closing”

-On page 2 of your closing disclosure, you’ll find the following sections highlight the items you need to pay a portion of in order to close.
+On page 2 of your closing disclosure, you’ll see a few sections outlining additional costs you’ll need to pay before closing.

 It should include your homeowner’s insurance, property taxes, and prepaid interest.
 All of the items listed are considered “prepaid” because you’re paying a certain amount for each ahead of schedule.
 Why does the lender do this?
 To improve the chances you stay current on them, and thereby protect their first lien position (e.g., if taxes are not current, the city or town could take lien priority from the lender).